-If a team initiates a challenge when it is not permitted to do so, it will be charged a timeout.
+A team that initiates a challenge when the team is not permitted to challenge will be charged a team timeout.

-Penalty: For initiating a challenge when a team has exhausted its timeouts: Loss of 15 yards.
+Penalty: For initiating a challenge when a team has exhausted its timeouts: Loss of 15 yards enforced as a foul between downs.